ludofleury/GuzzleBundle/README.md

 Concrete [Guzzle client creation](http://guzzle.readthedocs.org/en/latest/clients.html#creating-a-client) can be easily managed by the Symfony service container thanks to a [simple factory configuration](http://symfony.com/doc/current/components/dependency_injection/factories.html), in this case, you just need to tag your guzzle service(s) with `playbloom_guzzle.client`.

+**Automatic plugin attachment** via service tags works for all Guzzle versions (4, 5, 6, and 7).
 It will add the basic logger to your client(s).
-If the web_profiler is enabled in the current environement, it will also add the advanced profiler and display report on the Symfony toolbar/web profiler.
+If the web_profiler is enabled in the current environment, it will also add the advanced profiler and display report on the Symfony toolbar/web profiler.

 ```yaml
 # config/services.yaml